ztandrews/MLBHitterZScore/README.md

 ## Extra
 Something to be aware of is that these Z-Score numbers don't mean a ton until about the All-Star break.
-The reason being we need a longer sample period to get an idea of what the league averages look like for ever stat, and also it's always a good idea to use a larger sample when evaluating a single player.
+The reason being we need a longer sample period to get an idea of what the league averages look like for every stat, and also it's always a good idea to use a larger sample size when evaluating a single player.
 That all being said, this program is still fun to use and it is neat to see how players stack up against eachother in terms of these vvisualizations.

 ## Examples
 I am going to run two samples, one of a player with great stats and one of a player with bad stats.